hiddentao/ansijet/README.md

 **Trigger: Shippable**

 This exposes a URL to be called after a successful [shippable.com](shippable.com) CI build.
-It can be configured to with a Shippable project_id and a Git branch to execute playbooks runs for.
+It can be configured with a Shippable project id and a Git branch to execute playbooks runs for.
 It supplies the following Ansible variables:

   * `shippable_project_id`        <- configured by user